 In other words, the specific power to fire anyone, including beneficiaries.

-The probate trial court held that the employment provisions in the codicil did not grant Thomas a lifetime job with the company.
+The probate trial court held that the employment provisions in the codicil did not grant Thomas lifetime employment with the company.
 The Court reasoned that employment is not a real/personal property interest as that term is defined in section 731.201 of the Florida Probate Code:

 Employment is incapable of being devised or bequeathed in a will.